epicisgood/VicHopMacro/README.md

 # information
 Bee swarm macro without searchers or passive alts.
 Only the main account server hops to find vicious bees.

-This macro should be ran with the **lowest** roblox graphic settings.

 **performance stats** settings should also be turned **OFF** if you have it enabled

 ## Prerequisites